jaber-the-great/devops-master-class/docker/readme.md

 # Change directory to the Python hello world project
 cd /in28Minutes/git/devops-master-class/projects/hello-world/hello-world-python

-# Build a Docker image with a given tag
+# Build a Docker image with a given tag.
+The dot at the ens is so important
+# docker build --tag name:tag .
 docker build -t in28min/hello-world-python:0.0.2.RELEASE .

 # Run a Docker container with a Python hello world application, mapped to port 5000